Delivering real-time updates to external systems through secure, customizable, and retry-capable HTTP callbacks.

 - No clean-up: Registrations with persistent delivery failures are not removed automatically.

-- Event coverage incomplete: Some entities/events are not yet supported.
+- Event coverage incomplete: Some entities are not yet supported.
 These include:

 Account